-The filmmaker adds that both Iraq War movies “take you inside the government[,] speaking out about distortion of information, and David Russell’s powerful personal story [explains] the toll war takes on those who have to fight it.”
+The filmmaker adds that both Iraq War movies “take you inside the government[,] speaking out about distortion of information, [while] David Russell’s powerful personal story [illustrates] the toll war takes on those who have to fight it.”

 The Cinema Libre DVD containing the Iraq War documentary double bill is due in stores in October 2004.

 Coincidentally, David O. Russell’s comedy I Heart Huckabees also opens in October in North America.
 In the name cast: Naomi Watts, Isabelle Huppert, Jude Law, Lily Tomlin, Jason Schwartzman, Mark Wahlberg, and two-time Best Actor Oscar winner Dustin Hoffman (Kramer vs. Kramer, 1979; Rain Man, 1988), in addition to cameos by veterans Tippi Hedren (The Birds) and Talia Shire (Rocky).